Jessica-Asamoah/Intro-to-web-dev-v3/html-project/blog/README.md

   - A few paragraphs about you
   - A list of your recent jobs/schools/accomplishments

-link to prject instructions: https://btholt.github.io/complete-intro-to-web-dev-v3/lessons/html/html-project
+link to project instructions: https://btholt.github.io/complete-intro-to-web-dev-v3/lessons/html/html-project